 Storyteller

-My phone just gave me another warning: Storage almost full.
+My phone flashes the warning again: Storage almost full.
 Again.
 I take a lot of photos.
-Not always for an audience, not to curate a perfect life, but to gather crumbs — breadcrumbs in the forest of my life.
-Each image a small, shining proof that I saw, felt, touched, loved.
-That moment mattered….
+Not for an audience.
+Not to curate a flawless life.
+I take them to gather crumbs — breadcrumbs scattered through the forest of my days.
+Each image a small, shining proof that I noticed.
+That I felt.
+That I…

 Miss You Most

-When the lilacs begin to bloom and the forest floor turns into a sea of white lily of the valley, that’s when I miss you most of all.
-The air grows heavy with a perfume that drifts through my memories like mist through the birch trees, soft and persistent, calling me back.
+When the lilacs begin to bloom and the forest floor turns into a sea of white lily of the valley, that is when I miss you most of all.
+The air grows heavy with perfume, drifting through my memories like mist through birch trees — soft and persistent, quietly calling me back.
 When your nights…

 All I Wanted

 When I was a little girl and someone asked me what I wanted to be when I grew up, I never hesitated.
-I didn’t dream of empires or careers.
-I simply said, “a mum”.
-That was all I ever wanted — to be a mother.
-Not just in name, but in the deepest, most wholehearted…
+I didn’t dream of empires or impressive careers.
+I simply said, “a mum.”
+That was all I ever wanted.
+Not just in name, but in the deepest, most wholehearted way.
+To love.
+To…

 Everyday Joys